Winterflower/winterflower.github.io/_posts/2014-11-01-a-very-simple-introduction-to-python.md

 ---
 layout: post
-title: Tutorial A very quick and simple introduction to Python part 1
+title: A very quick and simple introduction to Python (part 1)
 ---
 Hello and welcome to part 1 of the quick Python overview!
 This is a very basic tutorial that will quickly allow you to learn enough Python to